 and

-respectively.
-In the experiments, $T_s$ is set to $\{5, 10, 15\}$, corresponding to one-second, two-second, and three-second sliced scanpaths, respectively.
-We will append the corresponding number to the evaluate metric (\eg, $\mathrm{SminOD}$-$5$) to differentiate the three different settings.
+respectively. $T_s$ is set to $\{5,15\}$, which corresponds to one-second and three-second sliced scanpaths, respectively.
+We append $T_s$ to each evaluate metric (\eg, $\mathrm{SminOD}$-$5$) to differentiate the two settings.
 After determining $T_s$, $N_s$ can be set accordingly.
-Generally, the OD metric family focuses more on the pointwise local comparison, while the TC metric family emphasizes more on global covariance measurement.
+Generally, the OD family focuses more on pointwise local comparison, while the TC family emphasizes more on global covariance measurement.

-For perceptual realism evaluation, we first train a separate classifier for each scanpath predictor to discriminate its predicted scanpaths from those generated by humans.
-The underlying idea is conceptually similar to that in GANs~\cite{goodfellow2020generative}, except that we perform post hoc training of the classifier as the discriminator.
+For perceptual realism evaluation, we train a separate classifier for each scanpath predictor to discriminate its predicted scanpaths from those generated by humans.
+The underlying idea is conceptually similar to GANs~\cite{goodfellow2020generative}, except that we perform post hoc training of the classifier as the discriminator.
 A higher classification accuracy indicates poorer perceptual realism.
-Rather than solely relying on machine discrimination, we also perform a formal psychophysical experiment to quantify the perceptual realism of scanpaths.
-We reserve the details on how to train the classifiers and how to perform the psychophysical experiment in later subsections.

-For generalization evaluation, we resort to the MMSys18~\cite{david2018dataset} and the PAMI19~\cite{xu2019predicting} datasets, which consist of $19$ and $76$ distinct paromanic scenes, respectively (see Table~\ref{tab:dataset}).
+Rather than solely relying on machine discrimination, we also perform a formal psychophysical experiment to quantify the perceptual realism of scanpaths (see Sec.~\ref{subsec:perrea} for implementation details).
+For generalization evaluation, we test on the MMSys18~\cite{david2018dataset} and PAMI19~\cite{xu2019predicting} datasets, which consist of $19$ and $76$ distinct panoramic scenes, respectively (see Table~\ref{tab:dataset}).